 How To Get Started Investing In The Stock Market

 The stock market is a risky place to invest your money.
 However, the potential rewards are enormous since you can multiply your initial investment many times over.
 Investing in the stock market can be quite confusing, though.
-The good thing is that there are several ways to get started and following are a few of these.
+The good thing is that there are several ways to get started and the following are a few of these.

 There are numerous apps that make investing easy:

 Invest in stocks, ETFs, options, and cryptocurrencies, all commission-free, right from your phone or desktop.

 I am a fan of Robinhood because getting started only took a few minutes and I was able to get started with only $5.
 Robinhood doesn’t take any fees.

 With $1 a month, you’ll get a personal investment account with unlimited trades and education.
 (Balances $5k and over only cost .25% a year)1